Extreme Points in Multi-Dimensional Screening: Feasibility Constraints and Exhaustive Mechanisms

-Two mechanisms are (positively) homothetic if one can be obtained from the other by scaling (with a strictly positive scalar) and translation.
-In geometric terms, a positive homothety leaves invariant the ``shape'' and ``orientation'' of menus.
-In economic terms, a positive homothety leaves invariant the agent's ordinal preferences over menu items and, in particular, the binding incentive constraints.
-Positive homothethy defines an equivalence relation on $\mathcal{X}$ and every equivalence class of positively homothetic mechanisms contains an exhaustive mechanism, but this mechanism need not be unique; see \Cref{fig:exhaustive}.
+Two mechanisms are homothetic if one can be obtained from the other by positive scaling and translation.
+In geometric terms, a homothety preserves the shape and orientation of menus.
+In economic terms, a homothety preserves the agent's ordinal preferences over menu items and, in particular, the binding incentive constraints.
+If a mechanism is not exhaustive, that is, further feasibility constraints can be made binding without changing the binding IC constraints, then the mechanism cannot be an extreme point of the set of IC mechanisms: